jackhallam/weightless-orm/README.md

 ## Getting Started

 ### Example
-Suppose we have a `Person` object we want to store in a Mongo database
+Suppose we have a `Person` object we want to store in a Mongo database.
 ```java
 class Person {
   String name;